bastman/codechallenge-watermark-service/README.md

     - application uses local in-memory-cache
     - there is no chance to re-process jobs (in case of failure/re-deploy)

-    => a kafka-based solution with dedicated microservices (api, job-processor) is preferable
+    => a kafka-based solution with dedicated microservices (api, job-processor) is preferable for real-world deployments

-- test coverage is just close to 100%
 - api's are not secured by any auth-strategy
 - submit-api currently does not check for having enough capacity to add new jobs
 - no request validation